ng-docs/angular-cn/aio/content/guide/upgrade-performance.md

 <header>Definitions:</header>

 * *Upgrading*:
   The act of making an AngularJS asset, such as a component or service, available to the Angular part of the application.

 * *Downgrading*:
   The act of making an Angular asset, such as a component or service, available to the AngularJS part of the application.

 </div>

 An important part of inter-linking dependencies is linking the two main modules together.
 This is where `downgradeModule()` comes in.
-Use it to create an AngularJS module &mdash;one that you can use as a dependency in your main AngularJS module&mdash; that will bootstrap your main Angular module and kick off the Angular part of the hybrid application.
+Use it to create an AngularJS module —one that you can use as a dependency in your main AngularJS module— that will bootstrap your main Angular module and kick off the Angular part of the hybrid application.
 In a sense, it "downgrades" an Angular module to an AngularJS module.

 There are a few things to remember, though:

 * You don't pass the Angular module directly to `downgradeModule()`.
   All `downgradeModule()` needs is a "recipe", for example, a factory function, to create an instance for your module.

 * The Angular module is not instantiated until the application actually needs it.

 The following is an example of how you can use `downgradeModule()` to link the two modules.